roeszler/kapthol/README.md

   - 375×812 – 5.15%

 - Tablets
-  - 768×1024 - 6.11%
+  - __768×1024 - 6.11%__
-  - 1280×800 – 7.38%
+  - __1280×800 – 7.38%__
   - 800×1280 - 5.9%
   - 601×962 – 5.15%
   - 962×601 – 3.52%
   - 810×1080 – 2.83%

-The media sizes intended for the responsive transitions seen on the site, have been based on future popular sizes seen in the UK.
-This information has been sourced from research illustrated by [https://gbksoft.com/](https://gbksoft.com/blog/common-screen-sizes-for-responsive-web-design/).
+The media sizes intended for the responsive transitions seen on the site, have been based on future popular sizes ([gbksoft](https://gbksoft.com/blog/common-screen-sizes-for-responsive-web-design/)).

 Additionally, Gbksoft indicates the typical use of media used to browse web pages is predominantly mobile, seen in the table below :